 When we bought our Peloton bike in 2016, we decided to upgrade to “The Works” package.
 It came with, among items such as a Bluetooth chest strap heart rate monitor, a pair of wired Peloton headphones.
 Not Peloton Bluetooth headphones, not Peloton wireless headphones but the old-fashioned wired kind.

-When Peloton introduced the Bike Plus or Bike+ in 2020, they unveiled a new position for the headphone jack.
+When Peloton introduced the Bike Plus or Bike+, they unveiled a new position for the headphone jack.
 Rather than being on the side of the screen, it’s now in the front of the handlebars.

 While the new position for the headphone jack is much better, I don’t recommend using wired headphones with your Peloton at all.
 You do a lot of moving around when you’re riding the bike.
 I did not like being tethered to the bike via headphones and quickly switched to wireless headphones.